By Christopher Brown of OCDCarCare.com

 This Principle is especially important for High Efficiency (HE) washing machines because Microfiber’s construction is extremely dense, absorbent, and highly effective at retaining water.

-When loading a machine past 70% full, the microfiber will tend to bunch into a large ball.
+Loading a machine past 70% capacity increases microfiber’s tendency to bunch, forming one large ball during the wash cycle.
 This reduces the movement of the towels within the machine, lowering the amount agitation, and thus cleaning of each towel.
-So, overloading a machine will only cause frustration due to wasted time, water, and detergent since towels will not have enough space to move to be properly cleaned.
+Overloading a washing machine only causes frustration due to wasted time, water, and detergent.
+The frustration is valid because towels overloaded into a machine do not have enough space to agitate for proper cleaning.

 Also, overloading washing machines may lead to overworking the motor, causing premature ware and a possible motor breakdown.